Preimplantation Genetic Testing (PGT)

 Screening for chromosome abnormalities (PGT-A and PGT-SR)

 PGT can also evaluate an embryo’s chromosomes, the structures in every cell that contain our genes.
 It is not uncommon for embryos have random chromosome abnormalities such as missing or extra chromosomes, also known as aneuploidy.
-These chromosome abnormalities happen by chance and are not typically inherited from a parent or donor.
 Embryos with aneuploidy are more likely to result in a miscarriage or failed IVF cycle.
 Less commonly, aneuploidy may result in the birth of a child with a chromosome condition such as Down syndrome (trisomy 21).

-In a typical IVF cycle, embryos are chosen for transfer based on their appearance under the microscope.
+In a typical IVF cycle, embryos are chosen for transfer based on their appearance under the microscope, which is referred to as their grade.
 The embryo’s appearance can give us some indication of its potential to result in a successful pregnancy, but it is not perfect.
 Preimplantation genetic testing for aneuploidy (PGT-A) provides additional information about the reproductive potential of the embryos and may help select the best embryo for transfer.
-PGT-A is most often considered for patient who have had recurrent pregnancy losses (miscarriages), multiple unexplained failed IVF cycles, a prior pregnancy or child with certain chromosome abnormalities, or based on maternal age.
+PGT-A is most often considered for patient who have had recurrent pregnancy losses (miscarriages), multiple unexplained failed IVF cycles, a prior pregnancy or child with certain chromosome abnormalities, or based on the age of the individual providing their eggs.
 While PGT-A can be performed for any IVF cycle, there are both benefits and limitations that should be carefully discussed with your physician to determine if PGT-A is right for you.

 If you would like additional information about PGT, you can find the answers to many frequently asked questions here.